NethServer/nethserver-openvpn/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_VPN.rst

     "Jsmith" and "liu-jo" is a valid user name, while "4Friends" "Franco Blacks" and "aldo / mistake" are not.

+Reserved IP
+    The roadwarrior server act as a DHCP server for the VPN.
+    Choose a static IP to assign to this account.

 System User
     Enable VPN access for a user already existing in the system.
     The user can be selected from the drop-down list.